AdobeDocs/target-developers/src/pages/implement/recommendations/index.md

 ### Purchases/order confirmation pages

 When a purchase event occurs, pass the identity of the purchased item or items.
-See [Track Conversions](../client-side/atjs/how-to-deployatjs/implement-target-without-a-tag-manager.md#track-conversions).
+See [Track Conversions](../client-side/atjs/how-to-deployatjs/implement-target-without-a-tag-manager.md#track-conversions) in the the [How to Deploy at.js > Implement Target without a tag manager](../client-side/atjs/how-to-deployatjs/implement-target-without-a-tag-manager.md) article.

 ## Configure global exclusions